 Customer / User Reviews:

-In my search for honest customer reviews of the South Beach Diet, I was surprised to find that the best resource for honest reviews, testimonials, and complaints was actually on their own site.
+In my search for verified customer reviews of the South Beach Diet, I was surprised to find that the best resource for honest reviews, testimonials, and complaints was actually on their own website.
 They don’t seem to attempt to hide the bad ones either, as there were a couple one-star reviews featured on the first page.

 The success rate indicates whether customers successfully lost weight.
 Although an actual success rate or percentage is not published, we can consult 300+ online ratings and user reviews to estimate a success rate: